BloomTech-Labs/story-squad-fe-archived/README.md

 #### React

--   We familiar with it.
+-   We are familiar with it.
 -   We can make a progressive web app for both web and mobile.
--   Based on our knowledge, React is the most viable option to put what we know to use.
 -   Allows for easy creation of single page applications with routing.

 #### Jest